 Strictly speaking, a platform bed is simply a frame that acts as a foundation for a mattress.
 You don’t need a box spring, but if you prefer a taller bed, feel free to use a box spring.
 The foundation that a platform bed provides with slats, which are usually made of wood or metal, is enough as is.
 A box spring won’t make your bed more or less comfortable than the platform bed alone.

 You can find a variety of styles at a variety of prices.
 From a simple metal frame to ornately carved wooden frames that make bold statements in your bedroom, you can find a design that works for you and your bedroom décor.

 How Much Weight Can a Platform Bed Hold?

-When you’re assessing the weight capacity of a platform bed, be sure to include the weight of your mattress, yourself, your partner, any children that join you in bed, and pets.
-Individual slats can easily bend and break under extreme pressure, so keep this in mind if you kneel or stand on your bed.
+When you’re assessing the weight capacity of a platform bed, be sure to include the weight of your mattress, yourself, your partner, any children that join you in bed, and your pets.
+Individual slats can easily bend and break under extreme pressure, so keep this in mind if you kneel or stand on your bed often.
 The good news is, slats are easy to replace, so you won’t have to replace the entire bed.